Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 9th Circuit will hold en banc oral argument during the week of December 9, 2024.
-The Supreme Court scheduled its consideration of whether to review the 5th Circuit decision for the justices' private conference on September 30, 2024.
+Status: The 9th Circuit heard en banc oral argument on December 10, 2024.
+The Supreme Court declined to review the 5th Circuit decision.

 Do minors have a right to access contraception?